 Device backups are files that also fall under the 'Other' category.
 If you’ve recently changed to a new iOS device, you might try removing iTunes device backups of your old iPhone or iPad.
 You’ll be surprised how much storage space can be taken up by such files.

 Get rid of everything else from 'Other' on Mac

 In addition to all the previous steps, you can also remove screensavers from the 'Other' section.
 They don’t usually take up that much space, but every bit helps.

 To delete screensavers:

 - Open Finder and select Go > Go to Folder

 - Hit Go

 - Select any screensavers you don’t want and move them to the Trash

-So hopefully you’ve now learned a whole lot more about how to get back extra storage on your Mac.
-Remember, specialized cleaning apps can handle the majority of the actions we outlined here.
+Hopefully, you’ve now learned a whole lot more about how to get back extra storage on your Mac.
+Although you can clean all of these files manually, it’s often fiddly and time-consuming.
+Cleaning software can automate the process, and the best cleaners for Mac can do it in just a few clicks.
 Getting one can save you a significant amount of time and protect you from removing items that you still need on your hard drive, like system files.